bored-engineer/chrome-extensions/README.md

 This dataset is [automatically updated](./.github/workflows/release.yml) every day.
 It's meant to be useful for analysis of the Chrome extension ecosystem, such as what permissions are requested, common Content Security Policies, etc.

-This repository was heavily inspired by [mandatoryprogrammer/chrome-extension-manifests-dataset](https://github.com/mandatoryprogrammer/chrome-extension-manifests-dataset).
+This repository was directly inspired by [mandatoryprogrammer/chrome-extension-manifests-dataset](https://github.com/mandatoryprogrammer/chrome-extension-manifests-dataset).